emila1248/emila1248/README.md

 I'm a fairly new programmer with big dreams :)
-I learned Java during my first year of college and I'm currently teaching myself python.
+I'm currently learning how to use Monogame by creating a simple mobile app (hopefully) for Android and iOS.
-I don't have any computer science friends to talk to, (irl and online) but I'm hoping to change that!
+And I don't have many computer science friends to talk to, (irl and online) but I'm hoping to change that!

 <!---
 emila1248/emila1248 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.